Bebe Rexha: Early life

-Rexha played trumpet and taught herself to play guitar and piano.
-Rexha attended Tottenville High School on Staten Island, where she took part in a variety of musicals.
-She also joined the choir, while still in high school.
-After joining the choir, she discovered that her voice was a coloratura soprano.
-Rexha lists Coldplay, the Cranberries, Lauryn Hill, Alanis Morissette, and Kanye West as musical influences.
+Rexha initially taught herself trumpet and later taught herself to play guitar and piano.
+She attended Tottenville High School in Staten Island.
+Rexha sang in the choir there and took part in a variety of musicals.
+While in high school choir, she discovered that she is a coloratura soprano.

-As a teenager, Rexha submitted a song to be performed at the National Academy of Recording Arts & Sciences' annual "Grammy Day" event.
-Rexha earned the "Best Teen Songwriter" award, beating around 700 other entrants.
-As a result, she signed a contract with talent scout Samantha Cox, who encouraged Rexha to enroll in songwriting classes in Manhattan.
+As a teenager, she submitted a song to be performed at the National Academy of Recording Arts & Sciences' annual "Grammy Career Day" event.
+Rexha earned the "Best Teen Songwriter" award; about 700 were in the competition.
+As a result, she signed a contract with talent scout Samantha Cox, who encouraged her to enroll in songwriting classes in Manhattan.

 Career

-2011–2012: Career beginnings with Black Cards
+2010–2016: Career beginnings

-In 2010, Rexha met Fall Out Boy's bassist Pete Wentz and began working with him at a recording studio in New York City.
+Rexha had a shortlived deal with Island Def Jam, which they canceled.
+In 2010, she met Fall Out Boy's bassist Pete Wentz and began working with him at a recording studio in New York City.
 She became a member and a lead vocalist of Wentz's new experimental project called Black Cards.
 The band played a variety of live shows and released several singles and remixes.
 However, in January 2012, Wentz announced that Rexha had left the band to pursue other endeavors.
 Bebe Rexha was awarded the Abe Olman Scholarship for her contributions as a songwriter later that year.

-2013–2016: Solo debut, I Don't Wanna Grow Up and collaborations

-In 2013, Rexha signed with Warner Bros.
-Records as a solo artist.
-Rexha had begun writing several songs, including Selena Gomez's "Like a Champion" and Nikki Williams's "Glowing".
-Her most prominent songwriting effort of 2013 was Eminem's and Rihanna's "The Monster", which was released as the fourth single from Eminem's album The Marshall Mathers LP 2.
-The song went on to top the charts for the US Billboard Hot 100 and the US Hot R&B/Hip-Hop Songs and won a Grammy Award for Best Rap/Sung Performance at the 57th Annual Grammy Awards ceremony.
-That same year, Rexha also wrote and was featured on Cash Cash's single "Take Me Home", which peaked within the top ten of the charts in Australia and the United Kingdom.

-On March 21, 2014, Rexha released her debut single, "I Can't Stop Drinking About You".
-The song peaked at number 22 on the US Top Heatseekers chart.
-The music video was released on August 12, 2014.
-The video was inspired by imagery from films such as Girl, Interrupted and Melancholia.
-In November 2014, Rexha was featured on rapper Pitbull's song "This Is Not a Drill". and in September 2014, she was picked as Elvis Duran's Artist of the Month and was featured on NBC's Today show hosted by Kathie Lee Gifford and Hoda Kotb, where she performed live her single "I Can't Stop Drinking About You".